dwip-the-dev/SSL-Watcher/README.md

 ## 📜 LICENSE

-"Do Whatever the Fuck You Want" License (DWTFYW)
+"Do Whatever the Fck You Want" License (DWTFYW)
 · Use it
 · Break it
 · Blame me